Avenge-PRC777/Digital-Signal-Processing/README.md

   + Detection of missing fundamental frequency in signal;
   + Removal of white noise;

+- Detection of periodicity in signal:

+  + From autocorrelation function we need to find the first zero crossing location;
+  + From the first zero crossing location we need to find the location of the first maximum;
+  + Doing so tells us after how much delay(shifting) there will be a strong similarity(hence periodicity);
+  + Period(or Pitch period) is calculated as (True location of second maximum)/(Sampling frequency);

 ## Autocorrelation on PPG Signal
 - PPG stands for Photoplethysmogram, where 'plethys' means measuring volume of an organ;
 - Hence, PPG tries to capture heart rate information by measuring how much light is absorbed at the tips of our fingers;
 - The heart rate obtained is called pulse period;
   + Pulse period is defined as (60/pitch period) where pitch period is determined by autocorrelation technique;
   + It is the resting pulse period and is measured in beats per minute(BPM);
+  + Dataset of PPG signal contains 2000 samples sampled at 100Hz

 ![](https://raw.githubusercontent.com/Avenge-PRC777/Digital-Signal-Processing/master/LAB_03/images/PPG.gif)